Jaguar XE saloon - Interior & comfort

 In big news for owners, the old infotainment system has also been switched for the latest Pivi Pro system found in the I-Pace.

 There are a few flaws, though: the driver's-side air vent is mounted too low, so it blasts air straight onto your hand, and the sweeping windscreen pillars come a little close to the driver and front passenger's heads.

-Boosting luxury, HSE adds 19-inch wheels, along with Windsor leather seats, a second lower touchscreen replacing the analogue climate controls, plus adaptive cruise control.
+Boosting luxury further, R-Dynamic HSE adds 19-inch wheels, along with Windsor leather seats, and a second lower touchscreen replaces the analogue climate controls.

 One new piece of tech found in the Jaguar XE is its 'ClearSight' rear-view mirror, which uses a wide-angle rear camera to display a digital image.
 According to Jaguar, the benefit is that this view remains the same regardless of passengers in the back, poor light or bad weather, improving rearwards visibility.

 There's a range of safety and assistance systems available on the XE, including parking sensors all-round, as well as optional cameras to help you place the car in tight spots.
 This is handy, because visibility isn't great, while autonomous emergency braking and blind-spot detection help when you're on the move, too.